-How things continued to obstruct Paul’s efforts in his pursuits of various objects differing in nature and significance until Paul died
+How things continued to obstruct Paul’s efforts in his pursuits of various objects differing in nature and significance until Paul died (The second Paul story)

 The events described in following narrative have been (except where the originals have been reproduced) laboriously reconstructed from the enigmatic and fragmentary series of notes discovered in various locations around Paul Longbottom’s former flat.
 (Or, to use the name he went by in these notes, Pile.)
 Where there came interruptions in our source material, it shall be indicated, and where we are resorting to speculation, so shall it also be indicated: very often the notes would break off with words such as, ‘he’s returning must go I have’.
 That should also serve to indicate the unusual style in which they were composed, and the necessity of the present translation into more lucid prose.
 Place names have been omitted, and those of certain people changed, so as not to impede the operation of ongoing legal cases.
 That being said, the reader will notice that certain literary devices have been employed in our reconstruction, but this was in fact a necessity: it is urgent that as many readers as possible receive this significant information, and so we have seen fit to present it in its most easily digestible form.
 Far more inappropriate would be to ensure, through presenting the following as a sterile report of facts, that only a minimum number of people learn the truth.
 But to appease those who are most sensitive to the serious nature of our subject matter, and might decry our stylistic license on this occasion, we have made sure to curtail our extravagances to a necessary minimum, and, if having read to the end they still have their complaints in this connection, we wish to challenge their obstinacy and pedantry with the following question: After having learnt that evils of such a tremendous scale can and do visit us here on this earth, is the style in which that information was presented to you really that which you wish to complain about?
 But let us press on, and give no further attention to those fools who might respond in the affirmative.
 May God forgive them.